 Azithromycin 250 mg tablets are supplied as pink modified capsular shaped, engraved, film-coated tablets containing azithromycin dihydrate equivalent to 250 mg of azithromycin.
-Azithromycin 250 mg tablets are engraved with "G" on one side and "3060" on the other.
+Azithromycin 250 mg tablets are engraved with "G" on one side and "3060" on the other, or "Pfizer" on one side and "ZTM 250" on the other.
 These are packaged in bottles and blister cards of 6 tablets.

 Azithromycin 500 mg tablets are supplied as pink modified capsular shaped, engraved, film-coated tablets containing azithromycin dihydrate equivalent to 500 mg of azithromycin.
 Azithromycin 500 mg tablets are engraved with "G" on one side and "3070" on the other.
 These are packaged in bottles and blister cards of 3 tablets.